deekshakukreti/AdventureWorkDataWarehousing/README.md

 1. Developed ETL solution which uses various different data sources like CSV, Excel and SQL using SSIS.
 2. Design Enterprise Business Matrix for Adevnturework Database.
-3. Designed star schema dimensional model by loading facts and dimesnions.
+3. Designed star schema dimensional model by loading facts and dimensions.
 4. Implement Error handelling and Logging of ETL solutions.